d4rk-lucif3r/LuciferML/luciferml/supervised/README/Classification.md

         Whether to apply SMOTE.
 Default = 'y' k_neighbors : int
         No. of neighbours for SMOTE.
 Default = 1
+Returns:
+            Dict Containing Name of Classifier, Its K-Fold Cross Validated Accuracy and Prediction set Dataframe containing all the models and their accuracies when predictor is 'all'

 Example :